 - 1 teaspoon sea salt + more to taste

 - 3 teaspoons cumin

-- 1 1/2 cups corn kernels, frozen, canned or roasted
+- 1 1/2 cups corn kernels, frozen or canned and drained

-Remove cinnamon stick and serve with fresh cilantro, lime juice, avocado, chips, non-dairy sour cream and/or cheese, as preferred.
+- Remove cinnamon stick and serve with fresh cilantro, lime juice, avocado slices, guacamole, chips, sour cream and/or cheese, as preferred.

 - Make ahead.
 This is a great recipe for meal prep or as a make ahead meal, and reheats very well.
 In fact, I think it’s even tastier the next day!

 - Leftovers.
 Store in an airtight container in the fridge for up to about 5 days.